-Hezbollah fires anti-aircraft missile at Israeli drone over Lebanon
+Hezbollah fires anti-aircraft missile at Israeli drone over southern Lebanon

 Some reports claimed that the drone was brought down over the southern city of Nabatieh.